 Our wireline services business segment principally works in connection with hydraulic fracturing services in the form of pump-down services for setting plugs between frac stages, as well as the deployment of perforation equipment in connection with "plug-and-perf" operations.
 Our ability to provide both the wireline and hydraulic fracturing services required for "plug-and-perf" completions increases efficiencies for our customers by reducing downtime between each process, which in turn allows us to complete more stages in a day and ultimately reduces the number of days it takes our customers to complete a well.
-We have 55 wireline units comprised of 49 trucks and 6 skid-mounted units, with 28% utilization for the month of June 2017.
+We have 58 wireline units comprised of 52 trucks and 6 skid-mounted units, with 43% utilization for the month of March 2017.
 We also offer a full range of other pump-down and cased-hole wireline services, including electro-mechanical pipe-cutting and punching.
 We provide cased-hole production logging services, injection profiling, stimulation performance evaluation and water break-through identification through this business segment.
-Additionally, we provide industrial logging services for cavern, storage and injection wells, and have exclusive leases to operate Archer's POINT® proprietary detection system and the SPACE® imaging and measurement platform in the U.S. land market.
+Additionally, we provide industrial logging services for cavern, storage and injection wells, and we have exclusive licenses to operate the POINT[®] proprietary detection system and the SPACE[®] imaging and measurement platform in the U.S.

-We established our wireline services business segment in 2014 to enter the horizontal "plug-and-perf" market which was highly-complementary to our pressure pumping services.
+We established our wireline services business segment in 2014 to enter the horizontal "plug-and-perf" market which was highlycomplementary to our pressure pumping services.
 We hired experienced management personnel and ordered new, custom built, cased-hole wireline trucks and equipment.
 The Archer Acquisition in December 2015 significantly expanded our fleet.
-As of June 30, 2017, we owned 55 wireline units and operated from eight facilities throughout the Permian Basin, Eagle Ford Shale and Mid-Continent region (including the SCOOP/STACK).
+As of March 31, 2017, we owned 58 wireline units and operated from eight facilities throughout the Permian Basin, Eagle Ford Shale and Mid-Continent region (including the SCOOP/STACK).
 We offer our wireline services in all markets in which we provide pressure pumping services.
-From January 2016 to June 2017, we have completed approximately 10,427 stages in the U.S. with a success rate of approximately 98.7%.
+From January 2016 to March 2017, we have completed approximately 9,032 stages in the U.S. with a success rate of approximately 98.8%.